michal2229/RustPlayground/rust_glium_opengl_test/README.md

 Playing with OpenGL in Rustlang.

+The initial code is based on [Glium examples](https://github.com/tomaka/glium/blob/master/examples/instancing.rs).

 An object is loaded from *.obj* file and displayed, while its position is being changed each frame.
 Changes are computed according to gravity interactions between all objects pairs - this can be computed on CPU, but there is also GLSL compute shader based GPU version.

-The initial code is based on [Glium examples](https://github.com/tomaka/glium/tree/master/examples).
+I had some experience with OpenCL but I decided to try compute shaders this time, they have better OpenGL interop after all and I don't need all those OpenCL fancy features in this project.

 ## building and running